vpalichev/clj-java-book-copy/01_Interop.md

 ## Rest Java arguments

-Some Java methods accept an arbitrary number of arguments.
+Some Java methods accept an arbitrary number of arguments, called **varargs**.
 They are marked with ellipsis in signatures and represent an array of objects when accessing them.
 A good example is a `format` method of a `String` class:

 ```java
 static String    format(String format, Object... args)